 Although the banking services that require a license can vary depending upon the state in which an entity is located, generally an entity may obtain a federal banking charter in order to accept deposits, make loans, and pay checks.
 A federal banking charter may also be obtained to engage in certain fiduciary activities.

-Beyond a traditional full service bank charter, state laws also provide for various licenses for entities engaged in narrower business models.
+Beyond a traditional full-service bank charter, state laws also provide for various licenses for entities engaged in narrower business models.
 For example, certain states require licenses for entities engaging in specific activities, such as mortgage loan origination, commercial lending, installment lending, and money transmission, among others.
-State licensure requirements varying among states and licensees may be subject to differing requirements and examination by separate regulators in each of the states in which it is licensed.
+State licensure requirements vary among states and licensees may be subject to differing requirements and examination by separate regulators in each of the states in which they are licensed.
 Overlapping and burdensome state licensure requirements can serve as a significant challenge to companies that provide financial services nationwide.
 One of the primary benefits of a federal bank charter is that the chartered entity may be exempt from the patchwork of different state licensure requirements.

 Does a banking license automatically permit certain other activities, e.g., broker dealer activities, payment services, issuance of e-money?

-Under federal law, a national bank is permitted to engage in any activity that qualifies as within the “business of banking”.
-A national bank is also permitted, with OCC approval, to engage in fiduciary activities, which is governed by OCC’s Part 9 regulations.
+Under federal law, a national bank is permitted to engage in any activity that qualifies as within the “business of banking.”
+A national bank is also permitted, with OCC approval, to engage in fiduciary activities, which is governed by OCC’s 12 CFR 9 regulations.
 The OCC has noted that “the business of banking” is an evolving concept and has published a list of permissible “business of banking” activities, which is available here: https://www.occ.gov/publications-and-resources/publications/banker-education/files/pub-activities-permissible-for-nat-banks-fed-saving.pdf.

 A state-chartered insured bank’s authority to engage in activities is governed under applicable state law; however, a state-chartered insured bank may not engage in any activities that are impermissible for a national bank, absent a determination by the Federal Reserve or the FDIC, as applicable, that such activities do not pose significant risks to the Deposit Insurance Fund and that the institution meets applicable capital standards.

-Under restrictions adopted under the Glass-Steagall Act that continue to be in effect today, insured banks are prohibited from engaging in certain activities involving the issuing, underwriting, selling, or distributing stocks, bonds, debentures, notes or other securities, with limited exceptions.
-However, bank holding companies that have elected to be treated as financial holding companies are permitted to engage in broker-dealer and other securities activities in non-bank subsidiaries.
+Under restrictions adopted under the Glass-Steagall Act that continue to be in effect today, insured banks are prohibited from engaging in certain activities involving the issuing, underwriting, selling, or distributing of stocks, bonds, debentures, notes, or other securities, with limited exceptions.
+However, BHCs that have elected to be treated as financial holding companies are permitted to engage in broker-dealer and other securities activities in non-bank subsidiaries.

 Is there a “sandbox” or “license light” for specific activities?

 There is no broad “sandbox” or “license light” regimes under U.S. federal banking law.
-However certain federal and state financial regulators have adopted “sandbox” programs.
-For instance, the OCC has implemented an Innovation Pilot Program, which is intended to allow supervised entities to engage with the OCC on small-scale, short-term tests to determine feasibility of new proposals.
+However, certain federal and state financial regulators have adopted “sandbox” programs.
+The OCC established an “Office of Innovation,” which, among other things, runs a process for OCC participation in bank-run pilot programs.

 Sandboxes also exist at the state level.
 For example, Utah’s Regulatory Sandbox program allows participants to test innovative financial products or services on a limited basis without otherwise being licensed or authorized to engage in such activities under Utah law.